If you are a Cool Girl, you are a woman who pretends to be chill even when you are hurt and uncomfortable.

 The good news is that you don’t have to live like this.

-You don’t have to be “the girl who likes every fucking thing he likes and doesn’t ever complain”, as Gillian Flynn put it.
+You don’t have to be “the girl who likes every fucking thing he likes and doesn’t ever complain”, as the author of Gone Girl put it.

 No matter how old you are, it’s never too late to start showing up for yourself and set standards for how you want to be treated.